colorfulscoop/tfdlg/README.md

 **TfChat** is a Python library for transformer-based language model with TensorFlow.

-TfChat also provides several classes and functions to train models for conversational AI.
-Those utilities are implemented under **tfchat.dialog** namespace.

 ## Installation

-Prepare Python >= 3.6 first.
+Prepare your environment with Python >= 3.6 first.
 Then run `pip` to install this package from GitHub.

 ```sh
 $ pip install git+https://github.com/noriyukipy/tfchat
 ```

-You can run tests to make sure your installtion succeeds with pytest library.
+You can run tests with [pytest](https://docs.pytest.org/en/stable/) to make sure your installtion succeeds.

 ```sh
 $ pip install pytest==6.1.1